sybrew/the-seo-framework/readme.txt

 			* Instead, the Robots.txt tab will now show a notice.
 Because that does require pretty permalinks.
 	* **Updated:**
 		* Knowledge Graph Social Profile links' placeholders and example profile redirect links.
+		* The sitemap cache will be cleared on update, because of the URL fixes.
 		/
-		* TODO The sitemap cache will be cleared on update, because of the URL fixes.
 		* TODO Fix last 2 images in Screenshots
 	* **Fixed:**
 		* When using WPML, alternative languages' terms and taxonomies URLs are now correct.